IBM/itaa-markdown/README.md

-## Usage in Cognitive Architect : Export Utility
+## Usage in IBM IT Architect Assistant : Export Utility

-1. Go to the Export / Import menu in Cognitive Architect
+1. Go to the Export / Import menu in IBM IT Architect Assistant
 2. Provide your github repository link and token
 3. Click the Export button
 4. The Export utility will execute in the background and you will be notified and provided with the link to the published pages when the export is done.